The Grace Place

 Church Community Announcements

-We look forward to gathering together again as one church in the Sanctuary on Sunday, December 21st and December 28th in Morgan Hall at 11:00 a.m.
+We look forward to gathering together again as one church in the Sanctuary on Sunday, December 21st.
+We will gather again on December 28th as one church in Morgan Hall at 11:00 a.m.
 Sunday school classes will have the option to meet prior to the the service; please ask your class leader for more details.

 Our traditional Christmas Eve service begins at 5:00 p.m. in our Sanctuary.
 We celebrate the birth of our Savior through carols, Scripture, communion, and candlelight.
 The Christmas Eve choir is open to the communith with rehearsal at 4:30 p.m. that evening.
 All resources are available online for anyone who would like to sing the Hallelujah Chorus with us that evening.
 Please visit the link below for more information.